 The Psychology behind Bear Flag Pattern

 The bear flag pattern highlights a trading environment where the supply and demand balance has shifted badly in one direction of the market (supply > demand).
-This in turn will produce very little upside retracement which is allows the flag structure to take shape.
+In turn, this will produce very little upside retracement, which allows the flag structure to take shape.

-After the initial sell off, people who missed the train will panic and begin selling and more people selling it during the flagpole stage.
+After the initial selloff, people who missed the train will panic and begin selling.
+More people will sell it during the flagpole stage.

-During the pause or the narrow consolidation people will now wait to get higher price so they can sell but since the supply demand equation is so imbalanced this won’t happen and we get another smash that will make many people to chase again the move to the downside.
+During the pause or the narrow consolidation, people wait to get a higher price so they can sell.
+But since the supply and demand equation is so imbalanced, this won’t happen.
+We get another smash that will make many people chase the move to the downside again.

 Now, let’s see how you can effectively trade with the Rectangle chart pattern strategy and how to make profits from basically using naked charts.
 You can also read about trailing stop or hard take profit for better trading.

 Bear Flag Pattern Strategy – Sell Rules

-Now that you’re familiar with the bearish flag formation, let’s walk through an easy step-by-step guide that will frame for you an easy trading strategy to skim the markets.
+Now that you’re familiar with the bearish flag formation, let’s walk through an easy step-by-step guide.
+It will frame an easy trading strategy for you to skim the markets.

 The best thing about the bear flag pattern is that there’s a very easy way of knowing how low it will send the currency price.

-We’ve done something slightly different with the Bear flag chart pattern strategy and we’re going to teach you a new way on how to trade the bearish flag.
+We’ve done something different with the Bear flag chart pattern strategy.
+We’re going to teach you a new way on how to trade the bearish flag.

 Now is the time to go through the bear flag chart pattern strategy step-by-step guide:

-Step #1: Look for evidences of a prior bearish trend.
-For a valid bearish flag you need to see a sharp decline.
+Step #1: Look for evidence of a prior bearish trend.
+For a valid bearish flag, you need to see a sharp decline.

-Just because you can spot the bear flag pattern it doesn’t mean you have to jump straight into the market and trade it.
+Just because you can spot the bear flag pattern, doesn’t mean you have to jump straight into the market and trade it.